 If a student does not specifically request the withholding of directory information by filing the appropriate University form, as indicated above, the University assumes that he or she approves of the disclosure of such information.
 The University disclaims any and all liability for inadvertent disclosure of directory information designated to be withheld.

-A student who believes there has been a violation of the provisions of FERPA may file a complaint with the Family Policy Compliance Office, U.S. Department of Education, 400 Maryland Avenue, S. W., Washington, DC 20202-5920.
 Complaints must contain specific allegations of fact giving reasonable cause to believe that a violation of FERPA has occurred.